 We all have something for which we remain postured in hopeful expectation.
 Waiting is often that anguished “pause” between absence and abundance that causes us to drop to our knees and cry out to the Lord for our longing to be filled.

-It’s been four months since my three-year relationship died in a pile on a Tuesday.
+It’s been four months since my three-year relationship died in a pile.
 I neither knew it was coming nor know now how to adequately navigate completely out of these waters of grief.

 Yes, I still grieve.